ALL Metrics

 Methods

-Two researchers mutually coded three articles selected at random and then discussed and compared codes and came down to fine-tune the articles until both readers had a similar understanding of the selected articles as well as the coding frame work before they were allowed to self-code the rest of the selected articles.
+To ensure reliability, two researchers mutually coded three articles selected at random and then discussed and compared codes and came down to fine-tune the articles until both readers had a similar understanding of the selected articles as well as the coding frame work before they were allowed to self-code the rest of the selected articles.
 In this process, both the researchers always remembered that which we are going to code should be the actual meanings of the articles and then they read the articles again where they simply summarized what those articles described in terms of the theoretical frameworks, technologies, research findings and implications and then only coded them.
 Subsequently, the labels were grouped and categorized into groups of similarity and subdivided as necessary with extra caution.
 For example, create VR video using presentation, practice, and production procedure (Shi et al., 2024), students determine their own project, collected data, and discussed the data (Hsieh et al., 2022), students also synthesized data and conclusions (Tanaka, 2023) were coded as a ‘student activity’.
 If there was any disagreement regarding some aspect of the data, an analysis of the results was conducted by discussion with the third researcher.
+Interrater reliability was calculated using Cohen’s kappa (κ), yielding κ = 0.808 (Fikria et al., 2025b), 95% CI = 0.70–0.93, indicating substantial to almost perfect agreement (Landis & Koch, 1977).

 Results